-The major drawback in silicon is relatively weak spin orbit coupling for electrons what results in difficult spin manipulation via electric fields (described in more detail in Research Methods).
+The major drawback in silicon is the relatively weak spin orbit coupling for electrons which results in difficult spin manipulation via electric fields (as described in more detail in Research Methods).
+A solution around this problem is to use holes instead of electrons. (speak about the CMOS qubit of the Grenoble team).